- Online Course Development

 If you are using other tools in D2L, such as the Dropbox, you may connect the activities and assessments to the D2L Gradebook.
 This integration between D2L course tools makes grading simple and keeps the instructor and student informed of progress.

-If you need assistance setting up your D2L Gradebook, please schedule a one-on-one consultation by submitting your request to our Distance Learning Helpdesk portal.
+If you need assistance setting up your D2L Gradebook, please schedule a one-on-one consultation by submitting your request to our Learning Technologies portal.